 Snow Skiing and Snowboarding

-• Young children should always be supervised by an adult.
-Older children’s need for adult supervision depends on their maturity and skill.
-If older children are not with an adult, they should always at least be accompanied by a friend.
+- Young children should always have adult supervision.
+Older children’s need for supervision depends on their maturity and skill.
+If older children are not with an adult, they should always have a friend with them.

-• Equipment should fit the child.
+- Equipment should fit the child.
 Skiers should wear safety bindings that are adjusted at least every year.
 Snowboarders should wear gloves with built-in wrist guards.
-Hip pads have been shown to be effective in preventing fractures, as well.
-Eye protection or goggles should also be used.
+Hip pads are effective in preventing fractures.
+Eye protection or goggles should also be worn.

 For more tips on how to help kids safe, visit www.chp.edu/injury-prevention.